WikiBox/sift3/README.md

 This is similar to the older WikiBox/sift but sift3 is a total rewrite with much improved matching and features.

+Now sift3 supports varable depth repo and dest.
+Matching is by complete word or optionally free.
+CamelCase is detected and used.

 ## Usage

     sift2 Copyright Anders Larsen 2020 gislagard@gmail.com